DA-ITN/draft-akhavain-moussa-ai-network/draft-akhavain-moussa-ai-network.md

 In this way, the OAM layer effectively functions as the control dashboard or command-line terminal of the DA-ITN-enabled AI ecosystem.
 Whether through a graphical user interface (GUI), APIs, or automated orchestration scripts, the OAM provides the necessary tools for fine-grained management, status visualization, and policy enforcement.

-Beyond individual model control, the OAM layer also facilitates system-wide coordination and policy administration—ensuring compliance with service-level agreements (SLAs), enforcing data governance policies, and managing access rights across domains.
+Beyond individual model control, the OAM layer also facilitates system-wide coordination and policy administration.
+OAM in coordination with a potential policy enforcement module man help ensuring compliance with service-level agreements (SLAs), enforcing data governance policies, and managing access rights across domains.
 It plays a foundational role in building trustworthy, maintainable, and operationally efficient AI services across diverse infrastructure providers and stakeholders.

 ## Summary of the DA-ITN General Framework